gardener/documentation/website/documentation/getting-started/common-pitfalls/_index.md

 ![](./images/cidr-ranges.png)

 Gardener can create shoot cluster resources in an existing / user-created VPC.
-However, the user has to make sure that the CIDR ranges used by the shoots nodes or subnets for zones do not overlap with other shoots deployed to the same VPC.
+However, you have to make sure that the CIDR ranges used by the shoots nodes or subnets for zones do not overlap with other shoots deployed to the same VPC.

 In case of an overlap, there might be strange routing effects, and packets ending up at a wrong location.